-The origins of printing date back to 3500 BCE which used a cylinder seal to press an image into the clay.
+The origins and history of printing date back to 3500 BCE which used a cylinder seal to press an image into the clay.
 The earliest method of paper printing was woodblock printing which dates to around 22AD.
 The process of woodblock printing originates in China.
 The rise in popularity was influenced by Mahayana Buddhism, which was using the new print technology to create apotropaic documents.
-Aprotrpiac is a word which means to avert evil or bad luck.
-The woodblock process uses blocks of carved wood with raised characters which transfer the ink onto the parchment paper.
-The woodblock ink would be made from oil lamp soot and mixed with linseed oil to create a black ink.
+Aprotrpiac is a word that means to avert evil or bad luck.
+The woodblock process uses blocks of carved wood with raised characters that transfer the ink onto the parchment paper.
+The woodblock ink would be made from oil lamp soot and mixed with linseed oil to create black ink.
 Woodblock printing changed the structure of books.
 Old Scrolls were gradually phased out in favour of concertina binding, which is a primitive version of the book format we see today.

 Iron Frame Press

-Charles Stanhope builds the first Iron frame press which replaces the wooden block print-press.
+Charles Stanhope builds the first Iron frame press which replaces the wooden block print press.
 The Stanhope press is quicker more reliable and can print on larger sheets of paper.

-Invented by Alois Senefelder, a German Author and Actor, the Lithographic press uses images which are drawn in wax onto a flat limestone plate.
+Invented by Alois Senefelder, a German Author and Actor, the Lithographic press uses images that are drawn in wax onto a flat limestone plate.
 The stone plate would be treated with a solution of acid and gum.
 This process etches the surface of the plate, which are not protected by the wax.
 When the etched surface is dampened, the etched areas retain water.
 Ink is then applied to the plate, which only sticks to the surface, which isn’t damp.
-The ink sticks to the waxed areas and ink is applied to the paper.
+The ink sticks to the waxed areas and ink are applied to the paper.
 The method mentioned is very similar to the process used today.

 Flatbed printing Press and Cylinder Printing

 The flatbed press uses a flat surface or cylinder from which the paper is pressed.
 The first cylinder flatbed press was invented in Germany by Friedrich Koenig and Andreas Bauer in 1814 which was powered by steam.
-The rotary press, as it’s known as today, was used to print the Times Newspaper.
+The rotary press, as it’s known today, was used to print the Times Newspaper.
 Today, in modern Newspaper printing, a similar method is used.

 Modern Lithographic / Offset Printing

-Similar to the limestone, modern lithographic printing uses photosensitive plates.
+Similar to limestone, modern lithographic printing uses photosensitive plates.
 A photographic negative is placed in contact with an emulsion and exposed to UV light.
-Once developed, the emulsion creates a reverse image, or negative as its more commonly known.
+Once developed, the emulsion creates a reverse image, or negative as it’s more commonly known.
 Most modern techniques use a Computer-to-Plate device, also known as a plate-setter to create the plates.
 The plates are attached to the print cylinder.
 Water applied to the rollers dampens them but doesn’t stick to the emulsion.
 Hydrophobic ink which is repelled by water adheres to the emulsion, so the ink sticks to these areas.
 The paper runs through the printer and the ink presses to the paper surface.

 Modern digital printing techniques